-Developed in accordance with WCAG 2.1 and best practices cultivated by our team of experts, this workshop supports inclusive design in alignment with the Australian Government’s Digital Service Standard.
+Developed in accordance with WCAG 2.1 and best practices cultivated by our team of experts, our training supports inclusive design in alignment with the Australian Government’s Digital Service Standard.

-This highly comprehensive course is designed for users who have a basic knowledge of Microsoft Office Suite and want to advance their skills – no prior knowledge of accessibility is required.
-Taught using Microsoft Office 2016 on PC, those who use a different version of Office (especially 2010, 2013 or Office 365) are encouraged to attend as the learning outcomes will be the same.
+This highly comprehensive course was designed for a general audience – no prior knowledge of accessibility is required.
+Taught using Microsoft Office 365 on PC, a basic working knowledge of Microsoft Office is recommended.
+Those who use a different version of Office (especially 2016 or 2019 desktop) are encouraged to attend as the learning outcomes will be the same.

 We’ll teach you how to ensure your digital communications are accessible to everyone.
 Plus, you’ll gain free access to our Document Accessibility Toolbar (DAT) eLearning module!